tim1e9/kubernetes-the-hard-way-on-ibm-vpc/README.md

 The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.

+The IBM VPC fork has been created for those who don't necessarily have access to Google Cloud, but do have access to the IBM Cloud.

 ## Cluster Details

 Kubernetes The Hard Way guides you through bootstrapping a highly available Kubernetes cluster with end-to-end encryption between components and RBAC authentication.